DelineaXPM/delinea-platform/Scripts/SecretServer/Confluent/Instructions.md

 - Click on Import.

-- Copy and Paste the XML in the [Confluent User Template.xml File](./Templates/Confluent%20User%20Account.xml)
+- Copy and Paste the XML in the [Confluent User Template File](./Templates/Confluent%20User%20Account.xml)

 - Click on Save